Meet the Team

 Email: roseline@wy4cj.org

-• Roza de Jong, Public advocacy coordinator, Belgium
+Roza de Jong, Public Advocacy Coordinator, the Netherlands

-Roza is a communications professional passionate about shifting dominant narratives around climate change and human rights to create space for change.
-With a background in International Studies and Linguistics, she is a graduate of International Relations from Leiden University.
-Currently based in Brussels, she has supported WYCJ’s advocacy efforts around COP27 and COP28.
+Roza is a climate campaigner based in the Netherlands passionate about shifting dominant narratives around climate change and human rights to create space for change.
+With a background in linguistics and EU environmental policy, she currently works as a climate communications professional in Europe and South Korea.
+She has supported WYCJ’s advocacy efforts around COP27, COP28 and COP29.

 Email: roza@wy4cj.org